icebob/moleculer-java-site/src/introduction.md

 ## Dependencies of the example

-The Molecular packages can be downloaded from the central [Maven repository](https://mvnrepository.com/artifact/com.github.berkesa/moleculer-java).
+The Moleculer packages can be downloaded from the central [Maven repository](https://mvnrepository.com/artifact/com.github.berkesa/moleculer-java).

 **Gradle**